tarwn/lessthandot-hugo/blogs/content/posts/2010-06-17-virtual-lab-2008-r2-domain-controller-ba.md

   In my personal lab I am still serving DHCP requests from my core switch and have not configured it to direct DNS requests at my virtual DC because there is no guarantee that the DC will be on and later on it will be moved behind a virtual firewall and will be inaccessible to the other physical systems on my network.
 </div>

-On the SQL Server machine we open the network settings for our adapter, select the “Internet Protocol Version 4 (TCP/IPv4)” value, and press “Properties”.
+On the SQL Server machine we open the network settings for our adapter, select the "Internet Protocol Version 4 (TCP/IPv4)" value, and press "Properties".

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/8_config.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/8_config.png" alt="SQL Server VM - Network Settings" /></a><br /> SQL Server VM – Network Settings
 </div>

 Assign the server a static IP address on the network and point the DNS settings to the DC.
-At this point it would also be a good idea to check the “Validate” button to let Windows test the settings when you press Ok.
+At this point it would also be a good idea to check the "Validate" button to let Windows test the settings when you press Ok.

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/9_config.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/9_config.png" alt="SQL Server VM - Network Settings" /></a><br /> SQL Server VM – Network Settings
 </div>

-In my server the validation resulted in a message indicating that Windows couldn't identify the problem, this translates to “Yes It Works”.
+In my server the validation resulted in a message indicating that Windows couldn't identify the problem, this translates to "Yes It Works".

 Next we will open the System Properties.

 <div class="hint">
-  One of the 90 ways you can get to the System Properties panel is to press the “Server Manager” icon that is pinned to the toolbar, then in the console highlight “Server manager” in the left side to display the high level dashboard on the right, followed by selecting “Change System Properties” on the right side of that dash.
+  One of the 90 ways you can get to the System Properties panel is to press the "Server Manager" icon that is pinned to the toolbar, then in the console highlight "Server manager" in the left side to display the high level dashboard on the right, followed by selecting "Change System Properties" on the right side of that dash.
 </div>

-Now we want to press the “Change” button on the “Computer Name” tab.
-Select the “Domain” radio button and type in the name of the domain from your domain controller.
+Now we want to press the "Change" button on the "Computer Name" tab.
+Select the "Domain" radio button and type in the name of the domain from your domain controller.

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/10_config.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/10_config.png" alt="SQL Server VM - Join Domain" /></a><br /> SQL Server VM – Join Domain
 </div>

-On pressing “Ok” we are asked to enter domain credentials with permission to join the network.
+On pressing "Ok" we are asked to enter domain credentials with permission to join the network.

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/11_config.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/11_config.png" alt="SQL Server VM - Join Domain" /></a><br /> SQL Server VM – Join Domain
 </div>

-Once we enter our credentials and press “Ok” the system is accepted to the Domain and provides us with the customary reboot request.
+Once we enter our credentials and press "Ok" the system is accepted to the Domain and provides us with the customary reboot request.

-back on the Domain Controller in the “Users and Computers” console, the server has been automatically added under the “Computers” container.
+back on the Domain Controller in the "Users and Computers" console, the server has been automatically added under the "Computers" container.
 This being a simple setup, we have not created our own containers to store our servers in, so we will leave it in the default one (for now).

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/12_config.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/12_config.png" alt="SQL Server VM - Join Domain" /></a><br /> SQL Server VM – Join Domain
 </div>

 When the SQL Server has finished rebooting we will log in for the first time with our Domain credentials.
-In the “Server Manager” we now see that the full computer name and Domain entries reflect the name of the domain.
+In the "Server Manager" we now see that the full computer name and Domain entries reflect the name of the domain.

 ## Applying the SQL Service Account